eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

 Explaining the source code
 --------------------------

-For the case of the Subscriber, this tutorial is not going to explain it, as it is just the minimal subscriber, listening on the topic `/chatter`, already explained in the :ref:`CppPubSub` tutorial.
+In the case of the Subscriber, this tutorial only needs a minimal subscriber listening on the topic `/chatter`.
+For convenience, the `listener` node from `demo_nodes_cpp` package will be used, as it is just a minimal subscriber listening for the aforementioned topic.
+For more information on how to create a minimal subscriber, :ref:`CppPubSub` tutorial shows hoy to write one.

 In the case of the Publishers, the package is using only one executable, which takes an argument to assign the name of the Node.
 Here not all the code is going to be explained, as the referred tutorials of the prerequisites section explain big part of it.